Recovery · Soft Tissue

 On compliance

-The best foam rolling protocol is the one athletes will actually do.
-Build it into your warm-up and cooldown structure so it happens automatically.
-A 5-minute protocol that happens every session beats a 15-minute protocol that happens when athletes remember.
-Make it non-negotiable but keep it short enough that it doesn’t become a source of friction.
+Build foam rolling into your warm-up and cooldown structure so it happens automatically.
+A 5-minute protocol every session beats a 15-minute protocol that happens when athletes remember.
+Make it non-negotiable but short enough that it doesn’t become friction.

 Technique